KTH/devops-course/contributions/tutorial/bratfors-kasperli/README.md

 - Kasper Liu, kasperli@kth.se

 # Description
-A tutorial that teaches the reader how to install and setup a continuous integration tool on GitHub, such as Travis CI.
+A tutorial that teaches the reader how to install and setup Travis CI, a continuous integration tool, on GitHub.
+The tutorial should be easy to understand for anyone with experience in GitHub, but not necessarily with continuous integration.